hkubs-stat/hkubs-stat.github.io/README.md

 # HKU Business School Statistics Group Website

-This is the website of our academic Statistics group at HKU Business School.
+This is the website of the Statistics group at HKU Business School.